apogeum/data_science_training/1_Basics/README.md

   We have just made a function call, which you may recall from previous chapter.
   Function calls have a form `function_name(argument1, argument 2, ..., argumentN)`.
   We have used a python function named **type**.
-  We passed `someint` variable as an argument to the function.
+  We passed `someint` variable as an **argument** to the function.
-  The **type** function tells us what is the type of the variable.
+  This function tells us what is the type of the variable.
-  Int stands for integer number.
+  In this caseInt stands for integer number.
 * Run a new cell:
   ```
   type(somestring)